 Rose water and rose extracts are still used today in many skincare products for its numerous dermatologist-approved skincare benefits and here are 4 good reasons why you should consider incorporating rose formulated products into your skincare routine:

 Helps soothe skin inflammation and redness.
 One of the main skin benefits of rose water is its anti-inflammatory effects.
 If you are suffering from acne or rosacea, rose water helps to soothe and calm irritated skin and ease redness caused by enlarged capillaries.

 Is a natural antibacterial.
 Due to its astringent-like properties, rose water aids in removing oil and dirt accumulated in clogged pores without drying out the skin, as well as aids in healing scars, cuts and wounds.

 Rich in antioxidants.
 Roses are full of vitamins which help to stimulate the collagen production to give you a hydrated, revitalised and moisturised complexion, while keeping the fine line and wrinkles at bay too!

 Promotes mental well being.
 Because rose is so fragrant, rose water can be a powerful mood enhancer - especially amidst the backdrop of pandemic lockdowns and work from home arrangements.
 The scent is so relaxing and intoxicating, it rids you of the feeling of anxiety and helps you destress after a long day at work.

-A paper sculptor with nimble fingers and an eye for details, Koh Dawn memerises people with her visually arresting artworks that typically take the shape of flowers and have garnered a diverse list of clients from Bvlgari, Harper’s Bazaar, Delvaux and more.
+A paper sculptor with nimble fingers and an eye for details, Dawn Koh, mesmerises people with her visually arresting artworks that typically take the shape of flowers and garnered a diverse list of clients Bvlgari, Harper’s Bazaar, Delvaux and more.